Finder makes money from featured partners, but editorial opinions are our own.

 • Check tier values carefully.
 Annoyingly, Velocity has 3 tiers for flight redemptions.
 Tier 1 uses the fewest points, but those seats are rare.
 When calculating values, I've used the most expensive Tier 3 options.
 If you can score a Tier 1 or Tier 2 seat, the value will be higher.

 • Think Australia and the Pacific, not international.
-Virgin's international network is slowly expanding, but it is yet to return to its full pre-pandemic range.
+Virgin's international network has been expanding, but it is yet to return to its full pre-pandemic range.
 While you can redeem points with partner airlines, that's expensive and competitive.
 Right now, your best options are still for flights within Australia, to New Zealand (though that only covers Queenstown) and to other Pacific destinations.
+Even then, the high carrier charges mean that economy flight redemptions aren't always very good value.

 • Set a goal for your points.
 Using points effectively takes planning.
 Set a goal – maybe a family holiday to the Gold Coast – find out how much that will need and then start saving.